Why Prevailing Wage Laws Must Be Abolished

 Worst of all, prevailing wage laws disproportionately harm small, local, and family-owned businesses.
 These firms, often the backbone of communities, lack the resources to employ full-time compliance officers or game the bidding process.
 Large corporations, with their armies of accountants and lobbyists, revel in this environment.
 They can absorb the costs, navigate the rules, and even exploit them to outbid smaller competitors.
 The result is a bidding process that tilts toward higher costs, fewer players, and less innovation—all paid for by the public.

 The solution is simple: abolish prevailing wage laws.
 Let markets determine wages, let businesses focus on building rather than filing, and let taxpayers keep more of their money.
-This isn’t mean abandoning fairness—it means embracing it by ensuring public funds are spent on actual work, not bureaucratic bloat.
+This isn’t abandoning fairness—it means embracing it by ensuring public funds are spent on actual work, not bureaucratic bloat.
 Small businesses would thrive, workers would compete on merit, and taxpayers would get the infrastructure they deserve.
 Prevailing wage laws aren’t just bad policy—they’re a betrayal of the public’s trust.
 It’s time to end them.

-Curtis Neil June 21st, 2025 with Grok
+Curtis Neil June 21st, 2025 (with Grok).
+Updated December 17th.
+2025.

 Post a Comment